Name: Filatov Sergey Viktorovich

 Biography

-One of the largest in the history of modern Russia special operations against the believers was held at night of 15 to 16 November 2018 in Dzhankoy (Crimea).
-More than 200 FSB and police officers stormed at least 8 houses of local residents, knocking down doors.
-Four buses and several service cars approached the house of Sergey Filatov.
-After the search and questioning, a criminal case was opened against him.
-On March 5, 2020 the court sentenced a believer to 6 years in prison.
+On an autumn night in 2018, one of the largest special operations of law enforcement officers against believers was carried out in Dzhankoy (Crimea).
+More than 200 FSB and police officers broke into at least 8 homes of local residents, kicking down the doors.
+Four buses and several official cars drove up to the house of only Sergey Filatov.
+After a search and interrogation, a criminal case was initiated against him.

-Sergey was born in 1972 in the village of Privolnoye, Kherson region of Ukraine.
-His parents still live there, while Sergey moved to Crimea as an adult.
+Sergey was born in 1972 in the village of Privolnoye (Ukraine).
 He has two sisters.
-As a child, he was fond of soccer, basketball and stamp collecting.
+As a child, he was fond of football, basketball and stamp collecting.
 He graduated from college as an electrician.
-He worked as an electrician, mechanic, plumber, master of finishing works.
+He worked as an electrician, machine operator, plumber, master of finishing works.

-In 1995 Sergey married Natalya, thanks to whom he got acquainted with biblical teachings.
-Natalya was very worried about her father's death, and she was deeply affected by the doctrine of resurrection of the dead.
+In 1995, Sergey married Natalya, thanks to whom he became acquainted with Bible teachings.
+Natalya was worried about the death of her father, and she was deeply touched by the biblical teaching on the resurrection of the dead.
 She began to share with her husband what she learned from the Bible.
-"I was struck by the fact that I can live as Jehovah wants me to, that is, to live right, - says Sergey. - As if the scales from my eyes, I understood what the truth is".
+"I was amazed that I can live the way Jehovah wants me to, that is, live the right way," Sergey said.
+"The scales fell from my eyes like a veil.
+I understood what truth is."

-Soon, both spouses began to pay much more attention to the spiritual, to communicate with like-minded people.
-They have four children, whom they try to raise in accordance with Christian commandments.
-In 2003, the whole family moved to Dzhankoy to take care of their sick daughter.
+The couple have four children, whom they brought up in accordance with Christian commandments.
+In 2003, the whole family moved to Dzhankoy because of the eldest daughter's illness.

 Case History

-Sergey Filatov, a father of four, lived a quiet life in Dzhankoy, to which he had moved from the Kherson Region to care for his ailing daughter.
-One autumn evening in 2018, during a large-scale raid by the security forces, his home was stormed by an armed special-forces unit.
-Law-enforcement authorities deemed that this family man was “undermining the foundations of the constitutional order and the security of the state.”
-Notably, there were no victims in the criminal case; a law-enforcement officer served as a prosecution witness, and as “experts” the investigators enlisted the rector of an Orthodox church and a local resident, Aleksey Voznyak, who had “a university degree in the specialty of ‘religious studies.’”
-In March 2020, the believer was sentenced to six years in a correctional colony.
+Sergey Filatov, a father of four, lived a quiet life in Dzhankoy, to which he had moved from the Kherson Region to care for his sick daughter.
+One evening in the fall of 2018, during a large-scale raid by law enforcement officers, his home was stormed by an armed special-forces unit.
+Law enforcement agencies deemed that this family man was “undermining the foundations of the constitutional order and the security of the state.”
+Notably, there were no victims in the criminal case; a law enforcement officer testified as a witness for the prosecution, and for “experts” the investigators enlisted a priest of an Orthodox church and a local resident, Aleksey Voznyak, who had “a university degree in ‘religious studies.’”
+In March 2020, the believer was sentenced to 6 years in a penal colony.
 Filatov was released in January 2026.

 Back to top